stanford-rc/globus.stanford.edu/server/install.md

    content="If you have Moderate Risk data, then two-step is required.
 That means you must use the CILogon authentication method (it is the only one which supports two-step at this time)."
 %}

+<i class="fas fa-clipboard-list"></i> For this planning item, you need answers
+to the following questions:

+1. Can I use CILogon authentication?

+2. If I cannot use CILogon authentication, then can I use MyProxy OAuth, or do I have to fall back to legacy OAuth authentication?

+{% include info-box.html
+   icon="question-circle"
+   header="Still not sure?"
-If you are not sure about which method to choose, [get in touch with us]({{
+   content="If you are not sure about which method to choose, get in touch with us."
-"support.html" | relative_url }}).
+%}

-*Congratulations!*  You now have your authentication method selected.
+<i class="fas fa-clipboard-check"></i> *Congratulations!*  You now have your
+authentication method selected.
 This is the second prerequisite.
 The decision you have made here effects what you do next, as you get a public IP address and perform firewall configuration.

 &nbsp;